 Child Sex Offenders

-Communication and Interviewing vulnerable children and adults (ASD and Learning Disability)
+Communication and Forensic Interviewing of vulnerable children and adults (ASD and Learning Disability)

 Secondary trauma, Burn out and/or well being of front line workers